Photo of John Abdelsayed

 The community is registered in the census as Islamorada, Village of Islands.

-In 2000, the median income for a household in the village was ,522, and the median income for a family was ,118.
+In 2000, the median income for a household in the village was ,522, and for a family was ,118.
 Males had a median income of ,339 versus ,670 for females.
 The per capita income for the village was ,519.
-6.9% of the population and 3.5% of families were below the poverty line.
-Out of the total people living in poverty, 7.0% are under the age of 18 and 4.5% are 65 or older.
+About 6.9% of the population and 3.5% of families were below the poverty line.
+Of the total people living in poverty, 7.0% were under 18 and 4.5% were 65 or older.

 Official neighborhoods within the village are: